 Although the proposed method, in its current form, is best suited for smooth kernels like the Gaussian kernel, excellent approximation of the eigenvalues corresponding to non-smooth kernels is still possible.
-Figure 4 depicts the full spectrum corresponding to the exponential kernel with b=1.
-The proposed Galerkin method using interpolation based quadrature (IBQ) is compared to the isogeometric Galerkin method proposed in [55] and a classical C^0 finite element solution in the case of polynomial degree p=2.
-The interpolation space is set to $\tilde{h}=0.005 \cdot bL$.
-The proposed method (IBQ) exhibits the same advantageous characteristics as the standard isogeometric Galerkin method [55] and exhibits no branching phenomena as in the case of the C^0 -continuous finite element approximation.
-Due to their increased continuity across element boundaries, splines achieve a higher accuracy per degree of freedom and increased robustness as compared with classical C^0 finite element methods.
-These results are in agreement with several other studies that have investigated spectral approximations corresponding to eigenvalue problems in structural mechanics [9, 28, 29, 54].
+Fig. 4 depicts the full spectrum corresponding to the exponential kernel with b = 1.
+The proposed Galerkin method using interpolation based quadrature (IBQ) is compared to the isogeometric Galerkin method proposed in [33] and a classical $C^0$ finite element solution in the case of polynomial degree p = 2.
+The interpolation space is set to $\tilde{h} = 0.005 \cdot bL$ .
+The proposed method (IBQ) exhibits the same advantageous characteristics as the standard isogeometric Galerkin method [33] and exhibits no branching phenomena as in the case of the $C^0$ -continuous finite element approximation.
+Due to their increased continuity across element boundaries, splines achieve a higher accuracy per degree of freedom and an increased robustness as compared with classical $C^0$ finite element methods.
+These results are in agreement with several other studies that have investigated spectral approximations corresponding to eigenvalue problems in structural mechanics [35-38].

 Remark 6.2.
-The reference solution is computed using a standard isogeometric Galerkin method [55] with fifty thousand degrees of freedom.
-The first twenty eigenvalues have been validated up to machine accuracy by the analytical approach described in [20, Ch.
+The reference solution is computed using a standard isogeometric Galerkin method [33] with fifty thousand degrees of freedom.
+The first twenty eigenvalues have been validated up to machine accuracy by the analytical approach described in [7, Ch.
 2.3.3, page 28-35].
 The analytical computation of these eigenvalues involves solving for roots of a complex equation and is for that reason avoided beyond the first twenty eigenvalues.